elenamorton/passwd-generator/README.md

 ![Test coverage](./docs/password_coverage.png)

 * load the module into the `irb`

-> We have to load the file first, and then create an object as follows `gen = Class.new { extend Generator }`, in order to access the `generator_password` method.
+We have to load the file first, and then create an object as follows `gen = Class.new { extend Generator }`.
+Access the `generator_password` method through the `gen` object as follows:

 ![Test irb](./docs/password_irb.png)

 #### Used Technologies